 Then we headed to one of Palermo’s five local markets.
 We got to explore the Mercato di Capo, which is a fresh food market squeezed into tiny backstreets.
 The smell of the fresh fruit, veg and cooked goods, as you walked through the streets, was amazing.
 Our guide took us to a small cafe where they had organised for us to have two Arancini each.
 These are stuffed rice balls, coated with mozzarella and then deep-fried – they are delicious!

 After our walk through the market, we headed back into the busy city centre main streets and past the pedestrianised shopping area.
 Here we viewed the Teatreo Massimo from the outside and our guide discussed the history of it with us.
-We then were given an hour free time if we wanted or we could make our own way back to the ship (which was about a twenty-minute walk along the pedestrianised shopping area).
+We then were given an hour of free time if we wanted or we could make our own way back to the ship (which was about a twenty-minute walk along the pedestrianised shopping area).

 We chose the walk back to the ship and it wasn’t hard to find it, a simple right at the end of a road and you couldn’t miss MSC Meraviglia towering in the port!